Skindergade 32: Site history, 15781824

 The site was formerly made up of three smaller properties, listed as No. 12, No. 13 and No. 14 in Klæødebo Quarter in Copenhagen's first cadastre of 1689.
 The old No. 12 was listed as No. 10 in the new cadastre of 1756 and belonged to one Daniel Paulli's widow at that time.
 The old No. 13 was listed as No. 11 and belonged to glovemaker Gert Smidt.
 The old No. 14 was listed as No. 12 and belonged to Jacob Zachariasen Krener.

 The three properties were listed in the new cadastre of 1806 with the same cadastral numbers as in the old cadastre of 1756.
 No. 10 belonged to one Sivertsen's widow.
 No. 11 belonged to Christian Aasted.
 No. 12 belonged to master tailorLars N. Ager.
 The three buildings were all destroyed in the British bombardment of Copenhagen in 1807.
-The British troops aimed for the Church of Our Lady and the area around the church was therefore particularly hard hit by the assault.
-Thethree fire sites were subsequently left empty for many years.
+The British troops aimed for the Church of Our Lady, and the area around the church was therefore particularly hard hit by the assault.
+The three fire sites were subsequently left empty for many years.